akroidankur/data_paryavaran/readme.md

 #### macOS
 1. Open the Terminal application (search for "Terminal" in Spotlight).
-2. Navigate to the `DataParyavaran` folder using the Finder, then drag the folder into the Terminal and press Enter to set the path.
+2. Navigate to the `data_paryavaran` folder using the Finder, then drag the folder into the Terminal and press Enter to set the path.
 3. Create and activate a virtual environment:
    ```
    python3 -m venv venv